How to Make Great Money as a Freelance Translator

 Verbal Ink

-Primarily a transcription service provider, but also provides translation services.
+It is primarily a transcription service provider but also provides translation services.
 Email them a cover letter and resume to see if any opportunities are available.

 Verbalize It